United States involvement in regime change: 1963: Iraq

 Ba'athist leaders maintained supportive relationships with U.S. officials before, during, and after the coup.
 A March 1964 State Department memorandum would state that U.S. "officers assiduously cultivated" a "Baathi student organization, which triggered the revolution of February 8, 1963 by sponsoring a successful student strike at the University of Baghdad," and according to Wolfe-Hunnicutt, documents at the Kennedy Library suggest that the Kennedy administration viewed two prominent Ba'athist officials as "assets".

 Senior National Security Council official Robert Komer wrote to President John F. Kennedy on February 8, 1963, that the Iraqi coup "is almost certainly a net gain for our side ...
 CIA had excellent reports on the plotting, but I doubt either they or UK should claim much credit for it."
-The U.S. offered material support to the new Ba'athist government after the coup, amidst an anti-communist purge and Iraqi atrocities against Kurdish rebels and civilians, and while it is unlikely that the Ba'athists would've needed assistance in identifying Iraqi communists, it is widely believed that the CIA provided the Ba'athist National Guard with lists of communists and other leftists, who were then arrested or killed.
+The U.S. offered material support to the new Ba'athist government after the coup, amidst an anti-Communist purge and Iraqi atrocities against Kurdish rebels and civilians, and while it is unlikely that the Ba'athists would've needed assistance in identifying Iraqi Communists, it is widely believed that the CIA provided the Ba'athist National Guard with lists of Communists and other leftists, who were then arrested or killed.
 Gibson emphasizes that the Ba'athists compiled their own lists, citing Bureau of Intelligence and Research reports.
-On the other hand, Citino and Wolfe-Hunnicutt consider the assertions plausible because the U.S. embassy in Iraq had actually compiled such lists, were known to be in contact with the National Guard during the purge, and because National Guard members involved in the purge received training in the U.S. Furthermore, Wolfe-Hunnicutt, citing contemporary U.S. counterinsurgency doctrine, notes that the assertions "would be consistent with American special warfare doctrine" regarding U.S. covert support to anti-communist "Hunter-Killer" teams "seeking the violent overthrow of a communist dominated and supported government", and draws parallels to other CIA operations in which lists of suspected communists were compiled, such as Guatemala in 1954 and Indonesia in 1965–66.
+On the other hand, Citino and Wolfe-Hunnicutt consider the assertions plausible because the U.S. embassy in Iraq had actually compiled such lists, were known to be in contact with the National Guard during the purge, and because National Guard members involved in the purge received training in the U.S. Furthermore, Wolfe-Hunnicutt, citing contemporary U.S. counterinsurgency doctrine, notes that the assertions "would be consistent with American special warfare doctrine" regarding U.S. covert support to anti-Communist "Hunter-Killer" teams "seeking the violent overthrow of a communist dominated and supported government", and draws parallels to other CIA operations in which lists of suspected Communists were compiled, such as Guatemala in 1954 and Indonesia in 1965–66.

 1964: British Guiana (Guyana)

-According to author John Prados, the CIA conducted a covert political campaign against left-wing Prime Minister Cheddi Jagan due to a fear of the spread of the Cuban Revolution across Latin America.
+According to author John Prados, the CIA conducted a covert political campaign against left-wing Prime Minister of British Guiana Cheddi Jagan due to a fear of the spread of the Cuban Revolution across Latin America.
 The CIA supported trade unions during a strike against Jagan in 1963, and funded rival political parties during the 1964 election, while establishing the Justice Party as a CIA front.
 Political violence escalated, with nearly 200 murders and the bombing of Jagan's People's Progressive Party (PPP) headquarters.